Syrian President Bashar al-Assad: Facing down rebellion

 Despite the security forces' concerted and ruthless efforts, and pledges by President Assad to start a "national dialogue" on reform, the uprising continued unabated in almost every part of the country.
 Opposition supporters began to take up arms, first to defend themselves and then to oust loyalist forces from their areas.

-The president denied ordering the military to kill or be brutal in its crackdown on anti-government protesters, saying only a "crazy person" would kill his own people.
-But in January 2012 he promised in a public address to crush what he called "terrorism" with an "iron fist".Tactical initiative
+Mr Assad denied ordering the military to kill people, saying only a "crazy person" would do so.
+But in January 2012 he vowed to crush what he called "terrorism" with an "iron fist".

-The next month, Mr Assad pressed ahead with holding a referendum on a new constitution which dropped an article giving the Baath Party unique status as the "leader of the state and society" in Syria.
+Mr Assad pressed ahead with holding a referendum on a new constitution which dropped an article giving the Baath Party unique status as the "leader of the state and society" in Syria.
 It also allowed new parties to be formed.
 The government claimed the charter was approved by almost 90% of voters, but the opposition denounced it as sham.

-But Mr Assad ignored the calls and ruled out any negotiations with the rebels, whom he denounced as "enemies of God and puppets of the West".
+By the end of the year, as the death toll passed 60,000, Mr Assad ruled out any peace talks with the rebels, whom he denounced as "enemies of God and puppets of the West".